 Three themed areas: Youth Hill from Howl’s Moving Castle, Dondoko Forest from My Neighbor Totoro and a Great Ghibli Warehouse will open in fall 2022, while two more (Mononoke Village from Princess Mononoke and Witches’ Valley from Howl’s Moving Castle and Kiki’s Delivery Service) will be added one year later.

 Greater Nagoya’s Ghibli Park is not the first facility by Studio Ghibli.
 Ghibli Museum Mitaka opened in Tokyo in 2001.
 The museum has only 0.4 hectare (1/500 of the planned Ghibli Park) but attracts more than 700,000 visitors annually.
 The Studio Ghibli Theme Park is expected to be able to draw Ghibli fans from around the world.
 In terms of visitor expectations, Kyushu’s Huis Ten Bosch of a similar scale recorded 2.7 million people in 2018, although the Park does not publish an official target.

 Although five themed areas have been planned, Ghibli Park has indicated that expansions and renovations will continue after the opening.
-The Ghibli Park will certainly become a major tourism asset in Post-Olympic Greater Nagoya, especially after the maglev train opens in 2027, bringing tourists from Tokyo to the area in just 40 minutes.
+The Ghibli Park will certainly become a major tourism asset in Post-Olympic Greater Nagoya, especially after the maglev train opens, bringing tourists from Shinagawa Station in Tokyo to Nagoya Station in just 40 minutes.